-This sensor technology could be used in a wide variety of water quality monitoring applications, such as tracking the inclusion of natural gas into municipal water systems or supervision of protected or endangered natural resources such as estuaries.
+This sensor technology could be used in a wide variety of water quality monitoring applications, including HIGH PRECISION oil spill monitoring.
+With the isotope ratios and concentrations of methane, one can much better pinpoint the source of methane.
+Also, this technology facilitates the tracking the inclusion of natural gas into municipal water systems or supervision of protected or endangered natural resources such as estuaries.
 The development of this instrument, and others like it, are critical in enabling us to better monitor and assess environmental changes in real time, including water quality impacts and natural variations of ecological relevant compounds, such as methane and carbon dioxide.